mernst/uwisdom/ProgrammingLanguages.md

 entire program.
 Or just do "continue" to the error.

-For time-critical Python runs, disable assertions via -O command-line option to Python or setting variable `__debug__` to false:  `__debug__ = 0`.
+For time-critical Python runs, disable assertions via `-O` command-line option to Python or setting variable `__debug__` to false:  `__debug__ = 0`.
-You can be sure that the optimized version is running if a .pyo instead of a .pyc file is created after you do "import".
+You can be sure that the optimized version is running if a `.pyo` instead of a `.pyc` file is created after you do `import`.
 To make Python run optimized, do:

 ```elisp